 Systems/: Nervous system

-Action/s: Nervine tonic, adaptogen, analgesic, nootropic, sedative, antidepressant
+Action/s: Nervine tonic, adaptogen, analgesic, nootropic, sedative, anti-inflammatory, antidepressant, relaxant

-Energetics: St. John’s wort (warming, drying), ashwagandha (warming, drying), hawthorn berry (cooling, moistening)
+Energetics: St. John’s wort (warming, drying), ashwagandha (warming, drying), gotu kola (cooling, drying), skullcap (cooling, drying)

 Contraindications: Any pharmaceutical drugs, especially SSRIs because of St. John’s wort.
 Ashwagandha is contra indicated with hyper thyroid.